 - Create a weather station.
 A personal weather station is basically a set of weather measuring instruments you can set up in your yard to let you know details about the weather, such as the temperature, relative humidity, wind speed and more.
 Whether you’re a gardener, outdoor enthusiast or simply a weather buff, creating a DIY weather station allows you to make decisions about your day before heading outside.
 Collect the instruments you need like a thermometer, rain gauge, barometer, etc., and do some research online to learn how to set your station up to your liking.

 Environmental Wellness at Springpoint Senior Living Communities

-In our Springpoint Senior Living continuing care retirement communities, we make it our goal to ensure residents are enjoying the highest level of wellness in all seven dimensions: physical, intellectual, social, emotional, vocational, spiritual and environmental.
+In our Springpoint Senior Living Life Plan communities, we make it our goal to ensure residents are enjoying the highest level of wellness in all seven dimensions: physical, intellectual, social, emotional, vocational, spiritual and environmental.
 For environmental wellness, you can enjoy gardening in one of our on-site greenhouses and raised-bed gardens or help reduce waste by joining a Recycle, Repurpose and Reuse program.
 You’ll find plenty of opportunities to enhance your green thumb and enjoy the world around you.